PERSONAL DATA PROTECTION POLICY BY THE CROSSING CHURCH LTD

 For TCC, individuals include, but not limited to, the following:

 - Volunteers (including interns)

 APPOINTMENT OF DATA PROTECTION OFFICER(S) (“DPO”)

-TCC will appoint Data Protection Officer(s) for the three church congregations who will be responsible to ensure that the organization complies with the PDPA and implements the principles and practices outlined in this Policy.
+TCC will appoint a DPO for The Crossing Church Ltd who will be responsible to ensure that the organization complies with the PDPA and implements the principles and practices outlined in this Policy.

 DATA COLLECTION, USAGE AND DISCLOSURE